 Whether it’s one car loan or several, there are a few key factors lenders use to determine whether to approve your request for financing.

 As with any loan application, your credit score plays a pretty big role in determining whether you’ll be approved for financing.
-Higher credit scores often secure financing with lower interest rates, and a higher credit score may also contribute to the likelihood of being approved for a second auto loan.
+If you have a higher credit score, you can often secure financing with lower interest rates and may have a higher likelihood of being approved for a second auto loan.

 As the name suggests, this is a comparison between your current income and existing debts, expressed as the percentage of your income going toward debt obligations.
 A debt-to-income ratio (DTI) of 50 percent, for instance, indicates that half of your current income goes toward paying debt.